bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 summary: This article shows how to implement Full Text Search and Auto-Completion with ASP.NET Core, Angular and Elasticsearch.

 Every project grows to a point it needs to support a Fulltext Search.
 And once you reach the point you'll need to give estimates.

 But have you ever built such a thing?
 How do you extract data from PDF files?
 Microsoft Word?
 Microsoft Excel?
 Microsoft PowerPoint?
 RTF?
 JPEG Images?
+How do you call Elasticsearch and process its results?

 In this article I will develop a simple Fulltext Search Frontend and Backend using ASP.NET Core, Angular 9, Elasticsearch, Tesseract and PostgreSQL.
 It is meant as a basis for quick prototyping